Wednesday, March 8, 2017

 SYNOPSIS

-Within minutes, Prince Asmodeus arrives with a legion of guards.
-Julia lies in wait as a sharpshooter.
-Evelyn crushes more bleeding hearts for extra serum for other guards.
-However, Julia’s first shot might be her last if she misses Prince Asmodeus.
-She waits for the perfect moment and aims for his heart as he charges toward King Jairus.
-On the first shot, he collapses and cries in pain.
-One after another, Julia sends other arrows with serum into the guards.
-As his guards collapse, Prince Asmodeus fights the hardest to stay alive, charging toward Jairus with his sword drawn.
-Before he can slay Jairus, he falls to the ground, and Julia stabs the Prince in the heart with his own sword.
-Then she sees Adam II standing next to him with grief.
-Now King Jairus is ruler of Eden, and peace will once again be restored.
-Before Julia steps through the window to leave Eden, Jairus kisses her and hopes that she will one day return.
-Then Adam II suddenly appears, granting Evelyn’s request to become a human being.
-After all the trials, she is finally responsible enough for free will.
-He says that Julia has saved not only Eden, but also Humansville, and he is eternally grateful.
-Although the trees in Eden have stopped bleeding hearts, one tree grows strong at the place of Adam II’s death—the original Tree of Bleeding Hearts grows through his throne.
-All three original legendary trees stand tall in Eden, radiating domes of light as sacred testimonies to the reign of Adam II.
+Within minutes, Prince Asmodeus arrives with a legion of guards, and he charges toward Jairus.
+Olivia climbs up the Tree of Life, grabs its sword, and sends a beam of light at Asmodeus that knocks him from his feet.
+She does the same to his other guards.
+Evelyn runs to Asmodeus and pours the potion down his throat to put him into a coma-like sleep and then his guards.
+In a vision, she sees Adam II standing next to Asmodeus with grief.
+After returning to Adam II’s throne, King Jairus is officially ruler of Eden, and peace will once again be restored.
+Before Olivia steps through the window to leave Eden, Jairus kisses her and hopes that she will one day return.
+Then Adam II suddenly appears in a vision from another realm with his sister Bethany and grants Evelyn’s request to become a human being.
+After all the trials, she is finally responsible enough for freewill.
+He says that Olivia has saved not only Eden, but also Humansville, and he is eternally grateful.
+Although the trees in Eden have stopped bleeding hearts, one tree grows strong at the place of Adam II’s disappearance—the original Tree of Bleeding Hearts grows through his throne.
+All three original legendary trees stand tall in Eden and radiate domes of light as sacred testimonies to the reign of Adam II.
+Olivia returns to Humansville with the relief that the evil that started in Eden ended there.
+The ground opens and swallows the crippled tree in her backyard.
+Then, three symbolic trees of the original Trees of Eden shoot out of the ground and stand tall in Olivia’s Humansville backyard: The Tree of Good and Evil, the Tree of Life, and the Tree of Bleeding Hearts.
+Every time Olivia sees the trees she is reminded of the battle in Eden and that nothing should be taken for granted.

 Copyright 2022 Jennifer Waters